Firefox 3 was released in 46 languages. However, Hindi was unable to make the cut

 As far as Marathi is concerned, it doesn't even have any language packs.
 "A group of volunteers are working on developing Marathi tools," Hoffman added.

 Mozilla though admits that compared to other regions, its growth has lagged in India.

 However, Mozilla wants it to change.
 "We will work as much as possible with our Indian community members to make sure all of their needs are met as they prepare their translations for inclusion in our official release process.
 We are also actively reaching out to recruit people to work on localisations for Indian users," Hoffman said.

-- Arbaaz Khan wants to direct Shah Rukh Khan - 16 hours ago
+- Want to take my kids to Peshawar: Shah Rukh Khan - 23 hours ago